-However, if an individual holds COTO Provisional registration, he/she is afforded a maximum of two opportunities to write the NOTCE while holding a Provisional Certificate and practising under supervision.
+An individual who holds COTO Provisional registration is afforded a maximum of two opportunities to write the NOTCE while holding a Provisional Certificate and practising under supervision.
 If the Provisional member is unsuccessful after two attempts, his/her Provisional registration will expire.
-At that point, the individual will no longer be allowed to practice as an occupational therapist, but may again attempt the examination an unlimited number of times as an applicant.
+At that point, the individual will no longer be allowed to practice as an occupational therapist.